masoudmodabber/commons-protocol/docs/philosophy.md

 * Points
 * Reputation

-It represents the reciprocal relationship between a participant and their Commons.
+It represents the reciprocal relationship between a participant and their Home Commons.

 A positive balance means: